zsoltime/find-the-pairs/readme.md

 Today's game is a lovely memory game, "Find the Pairs".
 It's very simple - you turn over one card and then try to find its matching pair.

-You can choose from different sizes of boards and there are also different categories
+You can choose from different sizes of boards and there are also different categories.
 It uses some FontAwesome's awesome fonts, and was built using Jade, Sass and vanilla JS only.

+If you liked this game, you can check out some of the other ones from my [3 weeks game challenge](https://github.com/zsoltime/game-challenge).

 ## User Stories